The BedJet promises to both cool or warm your bed as the seasons and your temperature needs change.

 - The physical remote control is basic compared to the App, and doesn’t give you full control.
 It doesn’t have a screen telling you the current setting or timer options.

-- It makes noise similar to a large fan at maximum settings (though on settings more typical of all night use it’s very quiet).
+- It makes a noise similar to a large fan at maximum settings (though on settings more typical of all night use it’s very quiet).

 My partner and I are both very pleased with our BedJet.
 We like the fact that we no longer need a giant fan looming over the bed in the summer.
-And on colder nights, it does a great job of keeping her warm without making me overheating.
+And on colder nights, it does a great job of keeping her warm without making me overheat.

 The cooling is what most interests me, and I think it’s definitely better than any other cooling product I’ve tried.
 But ironically, even I agree with my partner that it’s the heating that makes it such an impressive device.

 The range of features and programmable heat settings is very impressive, and sets a high bar for any other heated bedding products to follow.